ivogeorg/robot_patrol/README.md

       2. con: different strategies might be redunant and/or error-prone
    4. `State::BACK_UP` is best, logic in `State::STOPPED`
 5. Buffer angle (indices) for obstacles under the LIDAR plane:
    1. It's important to distinguish between walls (background) and signs (foreground).
-The idea is to add buffer angles on both sides of the foreground while leaving the background unchecked.
+The idea is to add buffer angles on both sides of the foreground obstacles while leaving the background unchecked.
 Get ideas from the [ros2-nav2](https://roboticsbackend.com/ros2-nav2-tutorial/) tutorial.
    2. Loop through `ranges` array and identify abrupt drops and jumps in distance.
-The first is the right edge, the second is the left edge, and the middle is the foreground obstacle.
+Going CCW from `0` to `RANGES_SIZE`, the first will be a drop and is the right edge, the second is going to be a jump and is the left edge, with the middle being the foreground obstacle.
-   3. Add buffer angle to each side.
-In a nested loop, this can be achieved by marking as obstacle the buffer-angle-corresponding indices on both sides of each originally identified point of a foreground obstacle.
+   3. Add buffer angle to each side, down the indices on the right or the right edge and up the indices to the left of the left edge.
+In a nested loop, this can be achieved by marking as **obstacle** the buffer-angle-corresponding indices on both sides of each originally identified point of a foreground obstacle, including the edges.
+The buffer added may depend on the distance, smaller for farther obstacles and larger for nearer obstacles.
    4. The resulting picture of obstacles represents the available ranges.
-Pick the middle of each as the direction candidate and sort first by width then by distance in descending order.
+Pick the middle of each span of available ranges as the direction candidate and sort first by width then by distance in descending order.
    5. Pick the top direction.
+   6. _Should this be done in `obstacle_in_range` or only in `find_safest_direction`?_
-7. Find how to visualize the scanner in the simulator for `turtlebot3_gazebo`.
+6. Find how to visualize the scanner in the simulator for `turtlebot3_gazebo`.
    1. Find the launch file `main...`.
    2. Find the launch descriptions referenced there.
    3. Find the files for each package.